Number and percentage of creatives who report having access to affordable creative space

 One of our most valuable assets to Austin is its people, including creative sector employees and artists who Keep Austin Weird.
 Through a department-wide survey in the Economic Development Department, affordability was considered a high priority for businesses of all types.
 In this measure we aim to evaluate - from artists and arts groups specifically - their perceived access to affordable creative workspace.

 Data represents feedback by arts discipline and arts organization type (individual artist, nonprofit arts group, or for-profit arts group).

-When asked about monthly payments for rent or mortgage in 2020, 39% of respondents said their rent or mortgage for workspace remained the same as last year.
-Almost half said their rent or mortgage had increased from a year ago.
-So it is not surprising that majority of Austin's creatives DO NOT feel they have access to affordable creative space.
+When asked about monthly payments for rent or mortgage in fiscal year 2021, 39% of respondents said their rent or mortgage for workspace remained the same as last year.
+Almost half said their rent or mortgage had increased from a year ago; it is not surprising that majority of Austin's creatives DO NOT feel they have access to affordable creative space.

 Note: to see the underlying data for this chart, please select the "View Source Data" link to the left.

 Additional Measure Insights

 This data can be cross-cut to see where individual artists or arts groups currently operate and how much of their budgets are dedicated to covering rents or mortgages.